mpv-player/mpv/DOCS/man/en/options.rst

     Use <string> as user agent for HTTP streaming.

 --utf8
     Tells mpv to handle the subtitle file as UTF-8.
+By default, the subtitle file encoding is guessed, and all text converted to UTF-8 internally.

 -v
     Increment verbosity level, one level for each ``-v`` found on the command